liferay/liferay-docs/discover/portal/articles/14-liferay-utility-applications/05-knowledge-base.markdown

 ![Figure 14.26: You can manage knowledge base articles, folders, templates, and suggestions from the *Knowledge Base* portlet.](../../images/kb-admin-page.png)

-The *Add* drop-down lets you add a Basic Article, add an article based on an available template, add a folder, or import articles from a Zip file.
+The *Add* drop-down allows you to add a Basic Article, an article based on an available template, a folder,and import articles from a Zip file.
 Selecting *Basic Article* (or the name of an available template) brings up the *New Article* window.
 As you enter your article's title in this window, a URL-safe version of the title is added to the tail end of the article's friendly URL--see